 RESPONSIBILITY and VISA REQUIREMENTS

 In registering for the conference you agree that neither the Organizing Committee nor the Conference Secretariat accept any liability.
 For people planning to attend the conference, an entrance visa may be required and you should contact the nearest Embassy or Consulate for more information.
 Participants are requested to make their own arrangements in respect of health and travel insurance.
-The organizers do not accept responsibility for any personal injury, damage or loss of property which may occur in connection with this conference.
+The organizers do not accept responsibility for any personal injury, damage or loss of property that may occur in connection with this conference.
 All participants are advised to arrange international health insurance before departure from their home countries.

 CANCELLATION TERMS and CONDITIONS

 The SIST2021 International Conference organizers reserve the right to cancel the conference and/or tutorials due to unforeseen circumstances.
-Liability of SIST2021 is limited to return of conference and/or tutorial fees.
+Liability of SIST2023 is limited to the return of conference and/or tutorial fees.
 Should you be unable to attend, a substitute participant is welcome at no extra charge, but you need to notify the conference administrators in advance.
 For cancellations on or before registration deadline, a 50% refund will be made.
-No refund will be made for cancellation after registration deadline.
+No refund will be made for cancellation after the registration deadline.

 - Introduction to the Guidelines for Handling Plagiarism Complaints

 - Authors Rights and Responsibilities

 Regular Author Registration Includes: Paper presentation, proceedings volume part (where your paper is published), proceedings flash card, attendance to all sessions, conference program, name tag, coffee breaks, certificate of participation and small handbag.